Web application firewalls

 Inbound traffic monitoring refers to the inspection and filtering of incoming requests to a system, whether from internal or public sources.
 While inbound traffic monitoring can refer to other methods or approaches beyond WAFs, these concepts are often closely linked.

-Working with WAFs with ArcGIS systems
+Working with WAFs to access ArcGIS systems

 ArcGIS software relies on a wide variety of HTTP request types and responses, ranging from GET, POST and OPTIONS requests to large content bodies, unique headers, and various methods for token-based authentication.
 An overly conservative WAF is likely to present problems for client applications of an ArcGIS Enterprise deployment.